5h4ng/MIT6.005-Software-Construction/notes/Reading 7-Designing Specifications.md

 If this is the case, then an implementation that satisfies S2 can be used to satisfy S1 as well, and it’s safe to replace S1 with S2 in your program.

+> "Strong" means in most situations, it work better.

 ## Designing good specifications

 - The specification should be coherent: do one thing at a time
 - The results of a call should be informative
-- The specification should be strong enough
+- The specification should be **strong** enough
 - The specification should also be weak enough: should not guarantee anything
 - The specification should use **abstract types** where possible: Use `List` or `Set` rather than `ArrayList` or `HashSet`